Generous Acts Fund

 The Foundation will review applications that might fill an unusual and pressing need that does not appear in these guidelines.
 Please contact Adirondack Foundation staff at 518-523-9904 prior to completing your application.
 This program will not fund capital campaigns.

 **Note to all applicants: Please be sure to describe the need that your program addresses and why it is important.
+Also, if your application is successful and your program needs change after being awarded a grant, you must check in with us before changing the way the funds will be used.

 Click here to see what Adirondack Foundation aspires to accomplish through the Generous Acts Fund.
 We hope this will help our applicants to describe your requests in a manner that best displays the impact you can have on our priority areas.